 Account Hub

-- Player Management Dashboard – add, remove, and manage player profiles
+- Student Management – add, remove, and manage player profiles

 - Curriculum & Resources – access lesson plans, activities, and other supporting materials